jojokarlin/Git_DRI_Jan_2017/sections/gitaction.md

 `git add mysyllabus.md`

 This stages the file to be tracked, and prepares it to be committed.
+(If it worked, the command line will look like nothing in particular happened)

 ## Git Commit
 Type: `git commit -m "[add a message here about the commits you're making]"`

 Be brief but descriptive about changes in this version so that both you and your collaborators know the differences between your versions.

+Now, You have just committed everything you have saved on mysyllabus.md to Git on your local computer.

 ##### Congrats!
 You've committed your first changes to your _local_ Git repo!